docker/docs/datacenter/dtr/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-batch-jobs.md

 ## Job capacity

-Each job runner has a limited capacity and won't claim jobs that require an higher capacity.
+Each job runner has a limited capacity and doesn't claim jobs that require an higher capacity.
 You can see the capacity of a job runner using the `GET /api/v0/workers` endpoint: